sahib/rmlint/docs/rmlint.1.rst

       ``--reflink`` in ``man 1 cp``.
 Fails if the filesystem does not support it.
     * ``hardlink``: Replace the duplicate file with a hardlink to the original file.
+The resulting files will have  the same inode number.
 Fails if both files are not on the same partition.
+      You can use ``ls -i`` to show the inode number of a file and ``find -samefile <path>`` to find all hardlinks for a certain file.
     * ``symlink``: Tries to replace the duplicate file with a symbolic link to the original.
 Never fails.
     * ``remove``: Remove the file using ``rm -rf``. (``-r`` for duplicate dirs).